FloGom/flogom.github.io/_posts/2019-08-18-InstallingUbuntuMacbook2-1.md

 $ LIBGL_ALWAYS_SOFTWARE=1 glxgears -info
 ```

-The following softwares are run succesfully with this option:
+The following softwares run successfully with this option:
 | Softwares            |
 |----------------------|
 | Blender 2.79         |